A List of Active Killer Incidents at Houses of Worship and Religious Schools

 • CrossPointe Community Church, Wayne, Michigan, June 22, 2025

-Church security volunteers stopped a heavily armed man advancing and shooting in the church parking lot before he could reach the 150 men, women, and children inside.
+A deacon in his pickup truck and armed church security volunteers stopped a heavily armed 31-year-old man wearing camouflage clothing and a ballistic tactical vest advancing and shooting in the church parking lot before he could reach the 150 men, women, and children inside.
+The attacker did not have a criminal history.
+His mother is a member of the church.

 [ Read the SemperVerus article, Church Active Shooter Prevention Saves Lives in Wayne, MI ]